San Miguel Fire & Rescue is unable to process digital plan checks at this time.

 Spring Valley, CA 91978

-Our Administrative Offices are open Monday through Friday, 8 am - 5 pm.
+Our Administrative Office is open Monday through Friday, 8 am - 5 pm.

 We close daily for lunch from 12 - 1 pm, and are closed weekends and holidays.